-Attention to detail – Customers want to believe you care about them as individuals, that they are more to you than a simple revenue stream.
-How does it feel when you go to a restaurant, order a menu item “with no onions,” and the item arrives with onions?
-You are upset.
-You think the person who took your order doesn’t care what you want, but just wants you to pay the bill so the business gets the revenue.
-If it is a sit-down restaurant with a server, you will want to leave a very small tip or no tip at all.
-You will feel a strong temptation to get on Yelp or Trip Advisor and leave a scathing rebuke and a poor rating.
+Customers want to believe you care about them as individuals, that they mean more to you than a simple revenue stream.
+How would it feel if you were to dine at a restaurant and order a menu item “with no onions”, only for the meal to arrive with onions?
+You would be upset.
+You would think that the person who took your order did not care about what you wanted, but just wanted you to pay the bill so that the business receives the revenue.
+If it is a sit-down restaurant with a server, in this instance, you would more than likely want to leave a very small tip or no tip at all.
+You could possibly feel a strong temptation to get onto Yelp or Trip Advisor and leave a scathing rebuke and a poor rating.

-Professionalism – “R U sending out emails dat look like dis?
-Do u rite like a 12yo tween?”
+“R U sending out emails dat look like dis”?
+“Do u rite like a 12yo tween?”
 This is terrible online content writing.
-Writers that came of age 50 years ago learned a concept called shorthand – a way of using abbreviations and symbols that enabled them to write as fast as people talk.
+Writers that came of age fifty years ago learned a concept called shorthand – a way of using abbreviations and symbols that enabled them to write as fast as people talk.
 This tool largely died out as computers became more commonplace than steno notebooks and junior legal pads.
-In a way, it was re-born in the smartphone age as text messaging became a popular way to communicate.
-There is no harm in using this type of shorthand if you are simply sending a text message to a friend or trying to coordinate meeting with a family member.
+However, it was largely re-born in the smartphone age as text messaging became a popular way to communicate.
+There is no harm in using this type of shorthand if you are simply sending a text message to a friend or family member.
 But you do not want it on your website or in any of the social media accounts of your business.
-You want your audience to view you as the best at that business.
-If reading your content makes people think a 12-year-old wrote it, the perception of you as a professional is going to take a severe hit.
-How do you keep that professional image?
+You want your audience to view you as the best in that particular line of business.
+If reading your content makes people think a twelve-year-old child wrote it, the perception of you as a professional is going to take a severe hit.
+So, how do you avoid such mistakes, and keep a professional image?

 - Avoid jargon.
 Even if you are sure that majority of your audience is very familiar with the ins and outs and terminology your business uses, you never know when someone brand-new to the world your business is in will find you online.